Frequently asked questions

 Can anyone donate to my film through Documentary Australia?

-Can I give a gift to my donors in exchange for donating?
+Can I offer my donors credits, DVD's or tickets in exchange for donating?

-Unfortunately this is not permitted.
+No. We are not like other crowd funding sites that offer different products as incentives to donates.
 Because all donations are tax-deductible, no goods or services can be given in exchange for the donation.
-At Documentary Australia, the tax-deductibility is the ‘perk’ that your donors receive, and your donor cannot “buy” a t-shirt or a DVD as a perk/incentive.
-You can of course thank your donors with a mention in the credits, or gift them a complimentary DVD once the project is complete.
-For more information, please see our Terms & Conditions.
+At Documentary Australia, the tax-deductibility is what your donors receive, and your donor cannot “buy” a t-shirt or a DVD as an incentive.
+You can of course thank your donors with a mention in the film’s credits, or gift them a complimentary DVD once the project is complete.
+For more information, please see our Terms + Conditions.

 What do I tell people who are interested in donating to my project?